In the Aeroplane Over the Sea: Release and tour

-Critical reception
+Initial reception

-Initial critical responses to In the Aeroplane Over the Sea were generally enthusiastic, but not laudatory.
-In Spin, Erik Himmelsbach wrote that Neutral Milk Hotel's psychedelic folk-infused music had set them apart from the indie-pop sound of their Elephant 6 peers.
-Rob Brunner of Entertainment Weekly praised the unique instrumentation and "bouncy pop melodies", but described some of the acoustic songs as "lifeless acoustic warblers".
+Initial critical responses to In the Aeroplane Over the Sea were moderately positive.
+In Spin, Erik Himmelsbach wrote that Neutral Milk Hotel's psychedelic, folk-infused music had set them apart from the indie-pop sound of fellow Elephant 6 bands the Olivia Tremor Control and the Apples in Stereo.
+Rob Brunner of Entertainment Weekly praised the "oddball" instrumentation and "bouncy pop melodies", but described some of the acoustic songs as "lifeless acoustic warblers".
 Pitchfork's M. Christian McDermott also commended the music, which he called a blend of "Sgt.
 Pepper with early 90s lo-fi" that he found "as catchy as it is frightening".
 Ben Ratliff of Rolling Stone was more critical of the music.
 He felt the rhythms and chord changes were boring, while the heavy layer of distortion masked the absence of decent melodies.
 Ratliff ultimately summarized his review by writing: "Aeroplane is thin-blooded, woolgathering stuff."

 The lyrics drew critical attention.
 Dele Fadele of NME described the lyrics as "evocative" and "compelling".
 Both Himmelsbach and Ratliff noted the semireligious undertones.
 Himmelsbach described the lyrics as "darkly comedic and wonderfully wide-eyed", and commended the stream of consciousness style of songwriting.
 McDermott also discussed the dark lyrics, and wrote: "[Mangum] inherits a world of cannibalism, elastic sexuality and freaks of nature.
 We can only assume he likes it there."

 CMJ New Music Monthly ranked In the Aeroplane Over the Sea as the number one album of 1998, and it placed 15th in the Village Voice's annual Pazz & Jop poll of American music critics.
-Despite the album's generally positive reception, it fell into critical neglect shortly after its release.
-In a year-end column accompanying the Pazz & Jop, Robert Christgau dismissed the album as "a funereal jape that gets my goat."
-In a 2016 article, journalist Luke Winkie said the initial reception was "the standard response to a confusing second album from a band without a preexisting pedigree: distant praise, hedged bets, avoiding the heart at all cost."
+Despite the album's generally positive reception, it was dismissed by critics shortly after its release.
+In a year-end column accompanying the Pazz & Jop, Robert Christgau dismissed the album as "a funereal jape that gets my goat".
+In a 2016 article, journalist Luke Winkie said the initial reception was "the standard response to a confusing second album from a band without a preexisting pedigree: distant praise, hedged bets, avoiding the heart at all cost".